BenMeehan/iot-agent/README.md

+Here's an updated version of your README, incorporating the Metrics Service into the documentation:

+---

 # IoT Agent

-A generalized IoT agent designed to be modular, configurable, supporting a variety of services and designed to run on any unix-based system.
+A generalized IoT agent designed to be modular, configurable, supporting a variety of services, and designed to run on any Unix-based system.
 You can use [IOT-Cloud](https://github.com/BenMeehan/iot-cloud) or build your own MQTT backend.

 ## Running the Project